 Since receiving my PhD from the School of Oriental and African Studies of the University of London in 2010 I have published a wide variety of academic papers, policy publications, and full-length monographs.
 My most recent work looks at how multilateral organizations may seek to strengthen their predictive capacity in ethical and inclusive ways.

-My new book, Political Automation: An Introduction to AI in Government and its Impact on Citizens (Oxford University Press, forthcoming 2024) investigates uses of AI to produce public policy decisions in a range of geographic contexts and seeks to better theorize the changing role of citizens in the act of policy production.
+My new book, Political Automation: An Introduction to AI in Government and its Impact on Citizens (Oxford University Press, Forthcoming February 2025) investigates uses of AI to produce public policy decisions in a range of geographic contexts and seeks to better theorize the changing role of citizens in the act of policy production.
 The book is the first to utilize an ethnographic framework to compare the impact of AI in government on changing state-citizen relations in the West, East, and Southern Hemisphere.

 I also teach extensively, previously as associate professor at Pukyong National University in South Korea and visiting faculty at John Cabot University in Rome, and currently as associate professor at Mercy University and as adjunct associate professor at the City University of New York (CUNY) and Columbia University’s School of International and Public Affairs (SIPA).